ULN2003A

 The ULN2003A is an integrated circuit produced by Texas Instruments.
-It consist of an array of seven NPN Darlington transistors capable of 500 mA, 50 V output.
+It consists of an array of seven NPN Darlington transistors capable of 500 mA, 50 V output.
 It features common-cathode flyback diodes for switching inductive loads (such as servomotors).
 It can come in PDIP, SOIC, SOP or TSSOP packaging.
 In the same family are ULN2002A, ULN2004A, as well as ULQ2003A and ULQ2004A, designed for different logic input levels.

 The ULN2003A is also similar to the ULN2001A (4 inputs) and the ULN2801A, ULN2802A, ULN2803A, ULN2804A and ULN2805A, only differing in logic input levels (TTL, CMOS, PMOS) and number of in/outputs (4/7/8).

 Darlington Transistor

 A Darlington transistor (also known as Darlington pair) achieves very high current amplification by connecting two bipolar transistors in direct DC coupling so the current amplified by the first transistor is amplified further by the second one.
 The resultant current gain is the product of those of the two component transistors:

 The seven Darlington pairs in ULN2003 can operate independently except the common cathode diodes that connect to their respective collectors.